Fodor's Expert Review Rotunda

 Also known as Ayios Giorgios, this brickwork edifice has become a layered monument to the city's rich history.
 Built in AD 306, it was probably intended as Roman emperor Galerius's mausoleum.
-However, when he died in Bulgaria, his successor refused to have the body brought back.
+When he died in Bulgaria, however, his successor refused to have the body brought back.
 Under Theodosius the Great, the Byzantines converted the Rotunda into a church dedicated to St. George, adding the impressive 4th-century AD mosaics of early saints.
 The Ottomans made it a mosque (the minaret still stands).
-It was restored after damage suffered in a 1978 earthquake, and is still undergoing restoration at this writing.
+It was restored after damage suffered in a 1978 earthquake and is still undergoing restoration at this writing.
 Once a month and on major holidays a liturgy is held here, as are occasional art exhibits and concerts.